kraftaa/rusty-llama/README.md

 ### llama-rs: Rust CLI for LLaMA Model Inference

 ### Overview

-`llama-rs` is a Rust command-line tool that provides local inference of Meta’s LLaMA language model using the efficient llama.cpp backend.

-This project uses Rust FFI to call the native llama.cpp shared library (`libggml.dylib`) for fast text generation on the local machine.
+`rusty-llama` is a Rust command-line tool for running Meta’s LLaMA language models locally using the efficient llama.cpp backend.
+It uses Rust’s FFI to call the native llama.cpp shared library (`libggml.dylib`) for fast, offline text generation on your machine.

-### Important Notes on Build and Usage
+### Important Notes

-Built on macOS (Apple Silicon arm64) — the distributed `libggml.dylib` and executable are compiled for macOS only.
+Built and tested on macOS (Apple Silicon arm64).
+The provided `libggml.dylib` and executable target macOS only.

-Linux or Windows versions require separate builds and compatible shared libraries.
+Linux and Windows require separate builds and compatible shared libraries (WIP).

-The program does NOT include model files due to their large size and licensing restrictions.

-Users should separately download and provide their own LLaMA model files (e.g., .gguf or .bin files).
+This project does not include model files due to size and licensing restrictions.
+You must download and provide your own LLaMA model files (e.g., .gguf or .bin).

-The executable loads the model file at runtime and uses the shared library for inference.
+The executable loads models at runtime and runs inference locally — no internet required.

-### What you need to run the program
+### What You Need

-Rust executable (e.g., `rusty_llama`) — compiled for macOS platform - provided.
+Rust executable (`rusty_llama`) compiled for macOS (provided)

-Shared library (`libggml.dylib`) — compiled from `llama.cpp` for macOS platform - provided.
+Native shared library (`libggml.dylib`) compiled from llama.cpp for macOS (provided)

-LLaMA model files — pre-trained weights, not included in this repo or distribution.
+Pre-trained LLaMA model files (download separately)
-You should download these separately, following official or community sources, and place them in an accessible folder.

-### How to use

-Download or clone this repo or release archive.

 ### Downloading the Model

-Before running the app, you need to download the model files separately because they are large and subject to licensing.

-The default model name is  `llama-2-7b-chat.Q4_0.gguf` (if no model's path provided in command line via `-- --model models/name` )

-You can download a standard quantized model like this:
+Download model files separately — here’s how to grab a quantized LLaMA-2 7B model:

 ```shell
 mkdir -p models